weihe13/Feature_Importance_Implementation/README.md

 1. Spearman's rank correlation coefficient
 2. Principle Component Analysis
-3. Minimal Redundancy Maximal Relevance (mRMR)
-4. Permutation Importance
+3. Permutation Importance
-5. Drop Column Importance
+4. Drop Column Importance
-6. Shap Importance
+5. Shap Importance

 Next, I train models using 1,2,3.. most important feature(s), as predicted by each of above techniques, and compare losses to identify which technique is more efficient.
 I have also implemented a simple Automatic Feature Selection technique which iteratively finds the best (and simpler) model.